Main agreement Finance Norway - NITO

 During the agreement period, no work stoppage or other industrial action must take place .

-At the request of NITO or Finance Norway, the agreement is made applicable to members of NITO who are employed in companies with employer membership in Finance Norway and to the company in question.
-In the companies where other trade unions are provided with lists of new employees, the same must be practised in relation to NITO's employee representatives.
+At the request of NITO or NHO/Finance Norway, this agreement is made applicable to members of NITO who are employed in salaried positions in companies affiliated to NHO/Finance Norway and to the company in question.
+On request, the employee representatives for NITO shall be provided with a list of new employees within the Basic Agreement area at the company every quarter.

-The company's top management and managers who participate in the determination of general pay and working conditions are excluded from the Agreement.
+The company's top management and managers who participate in the determination of general pay and working conditions are exempt from the Basic Agreement.

-The request for the establishment of an agreement is submitted to the organisation in question (Finance Norway/NITO).
-If the claim comes from NITO, it must be stated whether a company group has been formed (cf. section 4), who has been elected to the board of the NITO group, and a list of names of the members of NITO that the association will have assigned under the Agreement must be attached.
+The request for the establishment of an agreement must be submitted to the organisation in question (NHO/Finance Norway/NITO).
+If the claim comes from NITO, it must be stated whether a company group has been formed (cf. section 4), who has been elected as spokesperson for the group, and a list of names of the members of NITO that the association will have assigned to

-In companies where the Agreement has been made applicable, and a company group has been formed , the employee representatives of the group are obliged, upon request, to notify the company in writing of changes in the composition of the group.
+In companies where the agreement has been made applicable, and a company group has been formed, the employee representatives of the group are obliged, upon request, to notify the company in writing of any changes in the composition of the group.

 § 3 Establishment of agreements

-NITO and Finance Norway may otherwise require that the Agreement shall apply in companies when the union has at least 3 members among the permanent employees of the company.
+NITO and NHO/Finance Norway may otherwise require that the agreement shall apply in companies when NITO has at least 3 members among the permanent employees in the company.
 In addition, a company group must be established, see section 4.

-A requirement for the establishment of an agreement for companies that are not bound by a collective agreement with NITO shall apply from the time the claim is received.
-Confirmation of implementation of the Agreement on behalf of Finance Norway or NITO shall be given to the counterparty as soon as possible, and within 1 month from receipt of the claim .
+Requirements for the establishment of agreements for companies that are not bound by a collective agreement with NITO shall apply from the time the claim is received.
+Confirmation of implementation of the collective agreement on behalf of NHO/Finance Norway or NITO, must be given to the other party as soon as possible, and within 1 month from receipt of the claim.

-If a company bound by a collective agreement withdraws from Finance Norway during the collective agreement period, Finance Norway must notify NITO of its withdrawal and the time of its withdrawal as soon as possible.
-A company that withdraws from Finance Norway during the collective agreement period is bound by the collective agreements that were in force at the time of the withdrawal (cf. Section 7 of the Labour Disputes Act).
+If a company bound by a collective agreement withdraws from Finance Norway/NHO during the collective agreement period, Finance Norway must notify NITO of its withdrawal and the timing of its withdrawal as soon as possible.
+A company that withdraws from Finance Norway/NHO during the collective agreement period is bound by the collective agreements that were in force at the time of the withdrawal (cf. see Section 7 of the Labour Disputes Act).

 § 4 Company groups and union representative work